symmy596/Polypy/paper/paper.md

 - Calculate the volume as a function of simulation timestep.
 - Generate publication ready plots.

 `polypy` has been used to study Li-ion diffusion in lithium lanthanum titanate [@LLTO], oxygen diffusion in cerium oxide [@CeO2] and oxygen diffusion / cation migration in uranium oxide [@UO2].
+There is thus a clear application and need for its publication.

 <p align="center">
 <img src="fig_1.png" width="100%"/>